mathgladiator/adama-lang/reference/src/guide/static-policies-document-events.md

 # Static policies and document events

-A document will contain state, and it is vital to protect that state from unauthorized access or malicous actors.
-In this section, we will go through the details of access control and answer these questions:
+In Adama, protecting the state of a document from unauthorized access or malicious actors is a crucial aspect of designing a secure and reliable application.
+In this section, we will delve into the details of access control and explore the key questions that arise in this context.
+Specifically, we will answer these questions:

 * Who can create documents?
 * Who can invent documents?
 And what does document invention mean?
 * How do I tell when a document is loaded?
 How to upgrade document state?